 Otherwise, you can get tested for the quality of the sperm and opt for IVF with ICSI (intracytoplasmic sperm injection) to improve the chances of success.

-If you need surgical sperm extraction—PESA, TESA, or TESE—consult with your doctor.
+If you need treatment for low sperm count or surgical sperm extraction—PESA, TESA, or TESE—consult with any of our top fertility experts and plan your treatment.